code-shoily/mongo-insert-demo/README.md

 Sanitized data will be fed from another process and it will just parse the JSON file and insert it to the relevant Mongo document.

 This is meant to run only on `localhost` so that another process residing in the same machine can access it and no external access is possible.

+Please install all dependancies by typing `go get`